Looking for Love in all the Wrong Places

 National Margarita Day!!!
 Olay…olay…olay…olay!

 It is a sad commentary for all people of faith that they seem to compete with each other.
-Think of how many faithful Catholics receive their ashes on a throbbing forehead after reveling the night before.
+Think of how many faithful receive their ashes on a throbbing forehead after reveling the night before.

 Photo by Pro Church Media on Unsplash